 - If you have determined that the bus has dropped off and your student did not arrive home, contact neighbors to see if your student got off at another stop. - If your student was not on the bus, or got off at the wrong stop, call the school at 610-861-4040.
-If you are unable to get an answer please try our transportation offices at 610-282-5589 or 610-282-1030. - If your student missed the bus, the school will contact you immediately. - If your student boarded the wrong bus, the driver will take him/her to the bus garage at the end of the bus run.
+If you are unable to get an answer please try our transportation offices at 610-282-5589 or 610-282-1030. - If your student missed the bus, the school will contact you immediately.

+• If your student boarded the wrong bus, the driver will take the student to the school or the bus garage at the end of the bus run.
 You will be contacted to pick up your student.